Deep Thermalization and Measurements of Quantum Resources: Extension to the QRT of entanglement

 In the last equality, we used the relation $\text{Tr}\left( \Pi^{i (2)}_{A} \Pi^{j (2)}_{B} U^{\otimes 2} \overline{\left( |\phi_A\phi_B\rangle\langle\phi_A\phi_B | \right)^{\otimes 2}} U^{\dagger \otimes 2} \right) = 1+ (-1)^{i+j} + (1-e_p(U))\left( (-1)^{i}+(-1)^{j} \right)$, where we assigned $+1$ for the symbol $+$ and $-1$ for $-$.
 With a slight adjustment, the above relation can be rewritten as

 where $\overline{e_p}$ denotes the Haar averaged value for the entanglement generating power of the unitary $U$ and is given by $\overline{e_p}=1-(d_A+d_B)/(d_Ad_B+1)$.

-\subsection{Protocol for quantifying $e_p$ --- Theorem~\ref{theorem1} for $e_p$}
+\subsection{Protocol for quantifying $e_p$ --- Theorem~1 for $e_p$}

-We now consider the projected ensemble of a typical product state evolved under an arbitray unitary followed by the random free operations.
+We now consider the projected ensemble of a typical product state evolved under an arbitrary unitary followed by the random free operations.
 We consider the local measurements on the overlapping region of $A$ and $B$.
-Let the subsystem being measured be $A_2B_2$, where $A_2\subset A$ and $B_2\subset B$ (see Fig.~\ref{fig:ent_proj}).
-We are interested in evaluating the average purity of the projected states across the bipartition $A_1$ and $B_1$ up to the leading order, which is given by
+Let the subsystem being measured be $A_2B_2$, where $A_2\subset A$ and $B_2\subset B$ (see Fig.~\ref{fig:ent_proj}(a) of this supplemental material). {We denote by $\{|a_2\rangle\}$ and $\{|b_2\rangle\}$ the computational basis states associated with the subsystems $A_2$ and $B_2$, respectively.}